FloMee/BatClassify_RPi/README.md

-This is an adjusted version of Batclassify by Chris Scott to use it with the RaspberryPi With no command line options this version will go into a simple interactiv mode where you can enter audiofilepaths.
+This is an adjusted version of Batclassify by Chris Scott to use it with the RaspberryPi.
+With no command line options this version will go into a simple interactiv mode where you can enter audiofilepaths.
 With any command line options the gui will start.

+## Precompiled Version

+This is the simplest solution to use BatClassify on your RaspberryPi.
+Otherwise you have to compile your own Version by following the instruction beginning with the requirements section.
+To use the precompiled Version you just have to download the **BatClassify** file and move it to `/bin/`.
+Moreover you have to install the following packages:

+    sudo apt install qt5-default libsndfile1 libsamplerate0 libfftw3-3

+After this you should be able to start BatClassify by simly typing `BatClassify` into the command line.
+To get the GUI running you can add any command line option.  `BatClassify -a` for example should work.
+To exit the terminal Version type `quit` after "inputfile:".

+The precompiled version is tested with Raspbian Buster.

 ## Requirements
 First you have to install the following packages to compile BatClassify.